Celebrate the Holidays at National Trust Historic Sites

 The Museum of African American History, along with the Handel and Haydn Society, presents an annual celebration of freedom and liberty with a special New Year’s Eve concert, held this year at Trinity Church in Boston.

-This is the sixth year the museum has hosted this event.
+This is the seventh year the museum has hosted this event.
 It allows attendees to learn about the role Boston’s black and white abolitionists played in President Abraham Lincoln’s issuing of the Emancipation Proclamation, which was signed Jan.
 1, 1863.
 That day was dubbed “Jubilee Day,” and those who supported the abolitionist movement gathered at churches throughout Boston to celebrate.
 Members of the Handel and Haydn Society, Boston’s oldest performing arts organization, performed for the celebrations.
 And this New Year’s Eve, you can hear the group perform some of those same songs, while also hearing stories about the 19th-century African American community on Beacon Hill.

 Discover how other historic sites around the country celebrate the holidays through the National Trust’s Distinctive Destinations program.

 This story is an updated version of our 2017 Holiday Round-Up.